drwpow/vite-plugin-lqip/README.md

 ### Using Vue / React Components

-You can now directly import a Vue or React component in two ways:
+You can directly import a Vue or React component in two ways:

 1. Query parameter (per-import):